gvwilson/sdxpy/src/viewer/index.md

 First, as explained in [%x layout %], screens put (0, 0) in the upper left rather than the lower left, and increasing values of Y move down rather than up.
-What's more,
-the curses module uses (row, column) coordinates, so we have to remember to write them as (y, x) rather than (x, y).
+To make things even more confusing, curses uses (row, column) coordinates, so we have to remember to write (y, x) instead of (x, y).

 The other oddity in this function is that it erases the entire screen each time the user presses a key.